devZiyad/UniPool/README.md

 For the next sprint, I plan to take a more prominent role in the development aspect such as implementing the user login and designing how the system will interact with the information, including the database schema.

+---

+Ziyad

+**What I worked on:**
+- Design use case: Post ride, manage rides

+During this sprint, I focused on developing the **“Design use case: Post ride, manage rides”** (User Stories 1.2, 1.8), which forms the foundation for how drivers interact with the system to create and manage ride offers.
+This included defining user flows for posting new rides, editing ride details, and managing active or completed rides.

+Additionally, I contributed to **team discussions and coordination**, ensuring that my work aligned with the login and search use cases developed by Lana, allowing for a cohesive user experience across different modules.

+I also assisted with **refining the UML structures** and reviewed the design consistency between ride management and driver-related components.

+For the next sprint, I plan to transition towards **backend implementation**, focusing on developing the database schema and logic to support ride posting, management, and driver matching.

+---

 Jess: We need to work on the uml diagram
 Lulwa: We need to work on finalizing the assigmnent doocument.
 Abdulla: Developing the Figma, which is a draft and guide of the UI will look like.